Genoma-Agency/db-sync/README.md

 ## Todo

 - support of other database engines
-- parallel load of source and target primary keys
-- parallel tables processing with a configurable thread count
+- parallel tables processing with a configurable thread pool